Georges034302/podcast-generator/README.md

 * Runs trailer.py to transform YAML to XML
 * Runs entrypoint.sh to initiate and push to the trailer-viewer repo

-``The Generator detects new commits and automatically deploy the changes using GitHub actions``
+``The Generator detects new commits in trailer-viewer repo and automatically deploy the changes using GitHub actions``